 When you meet another solo traveler, you will decide if you want to travel together.
-If you meet a local in that place, he or she will offer to show you around into some places you’ve never been.
+If you meet a local in that place, he or she will offer to show you around in some places you’ve never been.

 Related Article: My First Solo Trip to Japan – A Mix of Disaster, Fun, and Adventure

-An Unexpected Yokohama Day Tour
+An Unexpected Yokohama Day Trip

 If you remember from my previous blog post about first my solo trip in Japan, it was a mix of disaster, fun, and adventure.

 I met this Japanese guy (his name is Hide), inside the club that he decided to ask for my Facebook.
 As of the moment, I am not sure if we are still friends on Facebook because I seldom see his updates.
 Anyway, this story happened two years ago already back in May 2015.